bizcad/BingImageRipper/README.md

 - the image href which starts with `th?` and contains `1080`.
 - the meta property *og.title* which contains a title for the image.

 It uses simple string search IndexOf to locate the `th?` and `jpg` to substring the href.
 It does a similar thing to substring the title.
 From these, the program builds a file path to an images folder on my hard drive.
-This path is hard coded YMMV.
+This path is hard coded to a hard disk on my development computer.
+You should change the code to save to a location on your computer.

 It uses the HttpClient to read the bytes from the image url and saves the bytes to the file.